mikkelee/MEOverlayView/README.markdown

 # TODO #

-* Go through docs and make sure that described behavior is correct.

 ## Features to add ##

-* Drop some of the allows<x> settings and instead do it like NSTableView.
-Notifications? (see NSTableView setDelegate:)

-* Prefix ivars for future-proofing.
+* More notifications.

-* @see keywords in the various sections.
+* Add @see keywords in the various sections.

+* Go through docs with a fine comb and make sure that described behavior is correct.

 ## Bugs ##